TIBCOSoftware/snappydata/docs/aqp.md

 To understand these concepts in further detail, refer to the [handbook](https://web.eecs.umich.edu/~mozafari/php/data/uploads/approx_chapter.pdf).
 It explains different sampling strategies, error estimation mechanisms, and various types of data synopses.

 ### Online Sampling
 SDE also supports continuous sampling over streaming data and not just static data sets.
-For instance, you can use the Spark dataframe APIs to create a uniform random sample over static RDDs.
+For instance, you can use the Spark DataFrame APIs to create a uniform random sample over static RDDs.
 For online sampling, SDE first does [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) for each strata in a write-optimized store before flushing it into a read-optimized store for stratified samples.
 There is also explicit support for time series.
 For instance, if AdImpressions are continuously streaming in, we can ensure that we have enough samples over each 5 minute time window, while still ensuring that all GEOs have good representation in the sample.

 ### Sketching